-The fund's investment adviser seeks to create combinations of underlying funds that complement each other with a goal of achieving the Moderate Portfolio's investment objectives of providing current income, long-term growth of capital and conservation of capital.
+The fund's investment adviser seeks to create combinations of underlying funds that complement each other with a goal of achieving the Enhanced Portfolio's investment objectives of providing current income, long-term growth of capital and conservation of capital, with an emphasis on income and growth of capital.
 In making this determination, the fund's investment adviser considers the historical volatility and returns of the underlying funds and how various combinations would have behaved in past market environments.
 It also considers, among other topics, current market conditions and the investment positions of the underlying funds.